leehoseo/HoseoServer/HoseoServer/trd/FlatBuffer/flatbuffers-23.5.26/swift/README.md

-FlatBuffers swift can be found in both SPM
+﻿FlatBuffers swift can be found in both SPM

 `.package(url: "https://github.com/google/flatbuffers.git", from: "X.Y.Z"),`